Casa de Campo for Families: The Complete Guide

 Proximity to Minitas Beach.
 For families with young children, a short golf cart ride to the beach — five to eight minutes — is a meaningful quality-of-life factor over a fifteen-minute ride.
 Villas in the Minitas area or the central resort zones will be closer.
 We note proximity to the beach in every listing.

 Bedroom and bathroom configuration.
-Family villas need the right bedroom distribution — ideally separate sleeping zones for parents and children, enough bathrooms to avoid morning queues with a full household, and outdoor space generous enough for children to play.
+Family villas need the right bedroom distribution — ideally separate sleeping zones for parents and children, and enough bathrooms to avoid morning queues with a full household.
+Outdoor space should be generous enough for children to play.
 The larger villa listings (6–10 bedrooms) often have interior layouts specifically suited to multi-generational groups.

 Staff configuration.
 Most villas include a housekeeper.
 Some include a cook.
-For families, we strongly recommend adding a private chef or a cook if the villa does not include one — the ability to have meals prepared in the villa, tailored to children’s preferences and schedules (early dinner for young kids, later dining for adults), is genuinely transformative for family trips.
+For families, we strongly recommend adding a private chef or cook if the villa does not include one.
+Meals prepared in the villa — tailored to children’s preferences and schedules, with early dinner for young kids and later dining for adults — are genuinely transformative for family trips.
 Our concierge team arranges private chefs or cook for most family bookings.

 Our top villa categories for families: